MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/adfs/ADFS.md

 Sets the list of UPN suffixes.

 ### [Set-AdfsDirectoryProperties](Set-AdfsDirectoryProperties.md)
-Sets properties for the AD FS directory.
+Sets Active Directory properties for the AD FS.

 ### [Set-AdfsEndpoint](Set-AdfsEndpoint.md)
 Sets the endpoint on a Web Application Proxy.